Please provide a positive property taxes value.

 Early Repayment Strategies

-- Make extra payments—on typical long-term mortgage loans, a very big portion of the earlier payments will go towards paying down interest rather than the principal.
-Any extra payments will decrease the loan balance, thereby decreasing interest, and allowing the borrower to pay off the loan earlier in the long run.
+- Make extra payments—This is simply an extra payment over and above the monthly payment.
+On typical long-term mortgage loans, a very big portion of the earlier payments will go towards paying down interest rather than the principal.
+Any extra payments will decrease the loan balance, thereby decreasing interest and allowing the borrower to pay off the loan earlier in the long run.
 Some people form the habit of paying extra every month, while others pay extra whenever they can.
 There are optional inputs in the Mortgage Calculator to include many extra payments, and it can be helpful to compare the results of supplementing mortgages with or without extra payments.

-- Make biweekly (once every two weeks) payments of half month's payment instead—since there are 52 weeks each year, this is the equivalent of making 13 months of mortgage repayments a year instead of 12.
+- Biweekly payments—The borrower pays half the monthly payment every two weeks.
+With 52 weeks in a year, this amounts to 26 payments or 13 months of mortgage repayments during the year.
 This method is mainly for those who receive their paycheck biweekly.
 It is easier for them to form a habit of taking a portion from each paycheck to make mortgage payments.
 Displayed in the calculated results are biweekly payments for comparison purposes.

 Brief History of Mortgages in the U.S.

 In the early 20th century, buying a home involved saving up a large down payment.
 Borrowers would have to put 50% down, take out a three or five-year loan, then face a balloon payment at the end of the term.